The following rank in the top ten for choosing an Atlanta CPCS Supervisor.

 When seeking an LPC to provide supervision for licensure, there is no substitute for experience.
-The ideal LPC Supervisor will have at least 5 years post licensure experience working inpatient, residential, outpatient and private practice and 5 years of providing supervision.
+The ideal LPC Supervisor will have at least 5 years post licensure experience working inpatient, residential, outpatient and clinical supervision training.
 Ethical dilemmas, substance abuse and severe clinical mental illness should not be a challenge for your supervisor.
 They should be fully familiar with the Composite Board license application process.

 2) Client profile, crisis interventions and substance abuse / addiction.

 Determine what age groups they specialize in.
 Ask what percentage of their experience is in geriatric, adult, adolescent and child counseling.
 These are all highly specialized areas and you will want to be sure a significant percentage of their client load and experience aligns with yours.
 Some clients require a high degree of management and often decisive action by the therapist- suicidal, self harming/cutters, binge/purge, dissociation, oppositional defiant disorder.
 For example, if you work with adolescents in a residential setting your supervisor should have the same experience.
 If you work with adult survivors of abuse your supervisor should be competent in treating addiction, PTSD, personality disorders, self-harming, panic disorder and dissociative disorders.
 LPC supervisors should be experienced with DSM V and a possess a working knowledge of diagnoses and determining required level of care.
 They should be experienced in treating substance abuse as you will encounter it in your work setting and it is a frequent obstacle to successful treatment of mental illness.

 3) Ask if they have denied any of their LAPC’s recommendation for full LPC licensure upon completion of the supervision experience.